pcarbo/cfw/README.md

 *Brief summary of scripts and modules goes here.
 This will be better organized later.*

++ calc.pve.R: Estimate the proportion of variance in the phenotype, after removing linear effects of covariates, that is explained by the availablegenetic variants.

 + check.pheno.R: This is a small script to check the whether the observed quantiles for each phenotype, conditioned on different sets of covariates, match what we would expect under the normal